-Princess Elizabeth was 22 when she gave birth to Charles Philip Arthur George on November 14, 1948 (just six days before his parents’ first anniversary).
+Princess Elizabeth was 22 when she gave birth to Charles Philip Arthur George on November 14, 1948 (just six days before his parents’ first wedding anniversary).
 Newspapers reported he was “a lovely boy, a really splendid baby,“ but Matthew Halton of CBC Radio reminded listeners that the newborn wouldn’t be king any time soon.
-“If his grandfather, the King, and his mother, the princess, both live the full span of life,“ Halton reported, “he may well be 50 or 60 years old before he ascends the throne.“
+“If his grandfather, the king, and his mother, the princess, both live the full span of life,“ Halton reported, “he may well be 50 or 60 years old before he ascends the throne.“

-Though he is already the longest-serving Prince of Wales, he could have held the title for a few extra years if he’d been appointed earlier.
+Though he was already the longest-serving Prince of Wales, he could have held the title for a few extra years if he’d been appointed earlier.
 The title “Prince of Wales“ is only given to a male heir apparent, but it is not an automatic appointment.
 Charles went from third to second in line to the throne when his grandfather died in 1952, but it wasn’t until 1958, when he was 9 years old, that he was granted the title Prince of Wales and its conjoining title, Earl of Chester.

 Many monarchs choose a regnal name (as popes do) that is different than their birth name, such as Charles’s grandfather George VI, who had been christened Albert Frederick Arthur George and went by Bertie for most of his life.
-And though the prince has been the most famous Charles in the UK for seven decades, the previous two King Charleses did not go down well in British history.
+And though the king has been the most famous Charles in the UK for seven decades, the previous two King Charleses did not go down well in British history.
 Charles I was executed for treason and the monarchy was briefly abolished because of his actions; his son, Charles II, spent time in exile until the monarchy was restored 11 years later.
 He was generally beloved, but was known as a philanderer who acknowledged at least a dozen illegitimate children.
 And to some, Charles Stuart—best known as Bonnie Prince Charlie and for the Jacobite rebellion in Scotland that attempted to put him on the throne—was called Charles III.

-4. Prince Charles can play the cello.
+4. King Charles III can play the cello.

 Certain visiting dignitaries to the U.S. are given code names of their own, and Charles was given Unicorn.
 The fanciful name is oddly fitting—the unicorn is the national animal of Scotland and has been part of its coat-of-arms for some 600 years.
 But the first recorded example of a Scottish monarch using a unicorn as a symbol of strength was from the late 1300s, when either Robert II or III used unicorns as part of the arms and gateway of Rothesay Castle on the Isle of Bute, Scotland.
-Among Prince Charles's earliest titles, which he received at age 5, is Duke of Rothesay.
+Among King Charles III’s earliest titles, which he received at age 5, is Duke of Rothesay.